 Post-Crisis Plan—a plan of how others will know when they no longer need to take over the care of the customer.
 It also includes a plan for reducing support as the customer starts to take back responsibilities and recover from the crisis and reintegrate into a productive life within the community setting.
 The ratio between customers and WRAP facilitators cannot be greater than eight customers to one WRAP facilitator.

+WRAP services can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3380, Wellness Recovery Action Plan (WRAP) Referral.
+For more information refer to VR-SFP 3.6.4.1 Remote Service Delivery.

+Any request to change the WRAP Service Description, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request form, before the change is implemented.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 12.3.2 Process and Procedure

 …